AnthonyTudorov/PALISADE-SizeOf-Fork/src/README-Build-Android.md

 these notes assume you've placed it in a folder named android-ndk-r16b on your desktop

+First, build the gmp library from source
+1. cd jni/gmp
+2. follow the instructions in the readme

-First you may need to build the NTL library from source:
+Then, build the NTL library from source:
-1. start the two-six emulator from the command line (it's needed for some of the configuration)
-2. cd jni/ntl/src
+1. cd jni/ntl
-3. ./build.sh
+2. follow the instructions in the readme

 Then, back up in this directory (src), run: